 Food irradiation is a process in which food products are exposed to a controlled amount of radiant energy to kill harmful bacteria such as E. coli 0157:H7, Camplybacter, and Salmonella.
 The process also can control insects and parasites, reduce spoilage, and inhibit ripening and sprouting.
 However, irradiation is not a substitute for proper handling procedures during manufacturing and at home.
 For example, perishable foods must still be kept in the refrigerator or freezer at all times.

 What are the Benefits?

-Food is irradiated to make it safer by destroying harmful bacteria, parasites, insects and fungi.
-Irradiation does not destroy all disease-causing organisms, which is why perishable irradiated foods must still be kept in the refrigerator or freezer.
+Food is irradiated to make it safer by destroying harmful bacteria, parasites, insects, and fungi.
+Irradiation does not destroy all disease-causing organisms, so perishable irradiated foods must still be kept in the refrigerator or freezer.
 Neither does it cook foods, so irradiated meat is still not safe to eat raw.

 Are Irradiated Foods Safe?